This Is What Whales Are Betting On Block - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Block options trades today is 1849.97 with a total volume of 38,429.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Block's whale activity within a strike price range from $75.0 to $220.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Block's big money trades within a strike price range of $65.0 to $175.0 over the last 30 days.

 Block Option Volume And Open Interest Over Last 30 Days